pettah market

 16. Colombo walking tour-Dutch Hospital

-The Old Dutch Hospital precinct is one of the oldest buildings in Colombo and a Colombo city tour without a Dutch hospital is incomplete.
-The building was originally built by the Dutch East India Company in the early 16s.
-The building functioned as a hospital for Officers of the Dutch East Indian Company and Dutch soldiers.
+e Old Dutch Hospital precinct is one of the oldest buildings in Colombo, and a Colombo city tour without a Dutch hospital is incomplete.
+The building was originally built by the Dutch East India Compa ny in the early 16s.
+The building functioned as a hospital for officers of the Dutch East Indian Company and Dutch soldiers.
 The area, where the Dutch hospital is to be found is Called Fort or Pettah in the local language, that’s because since the early 7th century Arabs started this area to use a fort and a trading port and later Portuguese, Dutch and British colonial rulers continued with it.
 Today the entire complex is turned into a shopping and dining complex offering a large number of great boutiques and restaurants.

 17. Colombo walking tour-Manikka Winayagam Kovil

 This is quite unknown but a very beautiful Hindu temple in Colombo.
 The temple is located in Colombo 3 or better known as Bambalapitiya, a few kilometres south of the heart of Colombo.
-The Main entrance to the temple is from The Colombo-Galle main road.
+The main entrance to the temple is from The Colombo-Galle main road.
 Manikka Winayagam Kovil is one of the biggest Hindu temples in Colombo, therefore, it can provide space for a large number of devotees.
-The temple was undergoing a huge upgrade recently and its Gopuram as well as the main building was enlarged.
+The temple was undergoing a huge upgrade recently, and its Gopuram as well as the main building were enlarged.
 Statues, sculptures and colourful paintings are everywhere in the temple.
-The travellers can witness a large number of statues in the temple and they are representing various Hindu gods and other important characters.
+The travellers can witness a large number of statues in the temple, which represent various Hindu gods and other important characters.

 18. One day Colombo walking tour with Sima Malaka

 Is part of the Gangarama temple and has a unique location in the Beira Lake.
 The temple is built on a raised platform and its height is just enough to poke out of the water surface of the Beira Lake.
-Sima Malaka was planned by the veteran architect Geoffrey Bawa and it was constructed under the patronage of S.H Moosajee, who was a generous Muslim merchant.
+Geoffrey Bawa, a seasoned architect, designed Sima Malaka, which generous Muslim merchant S.H.
+Moosajee funded for construction.
 Sima Malaka houses a large number of Buddha statues and a small Sacred Bo tree.
 The visitors of Sima Malaka can enjoy beautiful scenery across Beira Lake and be exposed to the cool breeze.

 19. Visiting Colombo Lighthouse on a Colombo walking tour